N.S. woman trying to stop husband from medically assisted death denied appeal motion | CBC News

 The 83-year-old man from Bridgewater, N.S., was assessed by physicians and approved for medical assistance in dying (MAID) earlier this year, but his wife, Katherine, 82, filed for an injunction with the Supreme Court of Nova Scotia, forcing him to cancel his plans.

 CBC News is identifying the couple only by the woman's first name to protect their privacy and his ability to access health care.
-His wife has threatened to sue health-care providers who help her husband access a medically assisted death.
+Katherine has threatened to sue health-care providers who help her husband access a medically assisted death.

+There is no formal publication ban in the case, but the judges who have ruled on it have all agreed to protect the couple's identities by referring to him as X and Katherine as Y.

-While the husband says he's suffering and near the end of his life because of advanced chronic obstructive pulmonary disease (COPD), his wife says his wish to die is not based on physical illness, but anxiety and mental delusions.
+While X says he's suffering and near the end of his life because of advanced chronic obstructive pulmonary disease (COPD), his wife says his wish to die is not based on physical illness, but anxiety and mental delusions.
+She has also expressed a moral opposition to MAID.

-Last week, a Nova Scotia Court of Appeal judge considered whether to set aside an earlier decision from Nova Scotia Supreme Court dismissing the wife's injunction request.
+Last week, a Nova Scotia Court of Appeal judge heard both sides' arguments about whether to set aside an earlier decision from Nova Scotia Supreme Court dismissing her injunction request.

 In a written decision released Friday afternoon, Justice Elizabeth Van den Eynden denied Katherine's motion to stay the supreme court ruling.
-In doing so, she cleared the legal barriers that had been preventing the man from accessing a medically assisted death.
+In doing so, she cleared the legal barriers that had been preventing X from accessing a medically assisted death.

 The case could still go to a formal appeal hearing and is scheduled to do so on Sept.
 24.

-Van den Eynden acknowledged in her decision that the man could proceed with MAID before an appeal, but like the supreme court judge who ruled on the case before her, she found that on balance, the man would suffer more greatly if his wife's request was granted than if it were not.
+Van den Eynden acknowledged in her decision that X could proceed with MAID before an appeal but, like the supreme court judge who ruled on the case before her, she found that on balance, the man would suffer more if his wife's request was granted than if it were not.

+She added that the case did not have any exceptional circumstances that would warrant a stay.

+"The Supreme Court of Canada decided that medical assistance in dying is a constitutionally-protected right.
+Parliament debated and passed the MAiD scheme into Canadian law.
+It seems Mrs. Y wants to relitigate issues that have been considered and decided by both the SCC and Parliament," Van den Eynden wrote.

 MORE TOP STORIES